Massachusetts General Hospital - Harvard Medical School

 Our program recognizes that each distinct career path in pathology has an optimal blend of training experiences, which should be customized as much as possible within the constraints of the requirements of the American Board of Pathology and the Accreditation Council on Graduate Medical Education (ACGME).
 We have introduced options for the individual resident, and changed the programmatic required rotations, to accommodate this learning process optimally.

-The most important strengths of the MGH pathology training programs are the high volume of challenging clinical material, the expertise and academic stature of the faculty, the daily involvement of the faculty in training the residents, the enthusiasm and high quality of our residents, the flexibility of our program in constructing individual training pathways, and the international reputation of the MGH in both clinical and research activities.
+The most important strengths of the Mass General pathology training programs are the high volume of challenging clinical material, the expertise and academic stature of the faculty, the daily involvement of the faculty in training the residents, the enthusiasm and high quality of our residents, the flexibility of our program in constructing individual training pathways, and the international reputation of the Mass General in both clinical and research activities.

 Overall Program Educational Goals